Dual-code legend Watkins dies aged 81

 He went on to produce mesmerising performances for Salford, Wales and Great Britain before moving into coaching.

-Watkins guided GB to the 1977 World Cup final, in which they lost narrowly to Australia and went on to coach Wales, help found Cardiff Blue Dragons league team.
+Watkins guided Great Britain to the 1977 World Cup final, in which they lost narrowly to Australia and went on to coach Wales, help found Cardiff Blue Dragons league team.

 He returned to union as Newport team manager in 1992 before becoming chairman, the president.